 We will require additional capital to develop and commercialize our product candidates.
 If we receive regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
 Additional funds may not be available on a timely basis, on favorable terms, or at all, and such funds, if available, may not be sufficient to enable us to continue to implement our long-term business strategy.

-Further, our ability to raise additional capital may be adversely impacted by worsening global economic conditions, rising inflation, disruptions to and volatility in the credit and financial markets in the U.S. and worldwide and other global events.
-For example, on March 10, 2023, Silicon Valley Bank was closed by the California Department of Financial Protection and Innovation.
-Uncertainty and liquidity concerns in the broader financial services industry remain, and the failure of Silicon Valley Bank and its potential near- and long-term effects on the biotechnology industry and is participants may also adversely affect our operations and stock price.
-The credit and financial markets in the U.S. and worldwide have recently been, and may continue to be, adversely impacted by the current military conflict between Russia and Ukraine and measures taken in response thereto, including the imposition of sanctions.
-If we are unable to raise sufficient additional capital, we could be forced to curtail our planned operations and the pursuit of our growth strategy.
+Unstable economic and market conditions may have serious adverse consequences on our business, financial condition, and stock price.